vivekmunde/express-js-template/docs/development.md

 # Development Guide

-This document provides comprehensive information for setting up and developing the q-server application.
+This document provides comprehensive information for setting up and developing the express-js-template application.

 ## Table of Contents